Find it hard to track down email attachments? You're not alone. It can be challenging to find files attached to emails when you have a busy inbox.

 Click Organize to quickly choose a folder for your attachment, or head over to Google Drive, and you'll see your attachment there.

 This article was originally written by Justin Pot in February 2019.
-It was updated by Ellie Huizenga in March 2022.
+It was most recently updated in October 2023.